-- Multiple Systems

-Select separate Miami-Dade County approved systems rated for each area: field, perimeter, and the corner.
+- Multiple Systems: Select separate Miami-Dade County approved systems rated for each area: field, perimeter, and the corner. - Single System: Select a Miami-Dade County system rated for the corner area uplift pressures and use it for the entire roof. - Edge (Perimeter/Corner) Enhancements: Select a system rated for the field.

-- Single System

-Select a Miami-Dade County system rated for the corner area uplift pressures

-and use it for the entire roof.

-- Edge (Perimeter/Corner) Enhancements

-Select a system rated for the field.
 Perimeter and corner enhancements can be made in accordance with the Miami-Dade County Notice of Acceptance.

-Please refer to the roof selection example from section 5.3.75.3.8 of Appendix A.
+Please refer to the roof selection example in section 5.14 of Appendix A.